ISTIC-M2-ILa-GM/aodp/README.md

 Part of this project is developed using test driven development (TDD) and pair programming.

-* Design pattern used: active object, strategy, observer, memento, factory and facade.
+We also used different design pattern likes active object, strategy, observer, memento, factory, and facade.

 ## Technology